life-itself/community/vault/setting-the-world-to-rights-residency.md

 While Victoria brings enormous and credible knowledge and experience to the table, her real magic exists in her presence.
 Victoria is wildly irreverent, fun, and always a straight shooter.
 She has an unparalleled ability is to get right to the heart of a matter with profound compassion and breathtaking clarity.

+Learn more about Victoria and her work [here](https://www.victoriawilding.com/)

 ### [Apply now!](https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform)

 ## Context